-As previously reported, the Receiver became aware of a potential claim by the Government of Canada - Western Economic Diversification ("WED") relating to \$2.0 million in contributions made by WED to Crocus from 1994 to 1996.
+As was previously reported, the Receiver became aware of a potential claim by the Government of Canada - Western Economic Diversification ("WED") relating to \$2.0 million in contributions made by WED to Crocus from 1994 to 1996.
 Portions of the contributions were repayable by Crocus on an annual basis from 1996 to 2008 if certain profitability levels were achieved.
-The profitability levels were not reached and, as a result, no payments were made.
-WED has indicated that it believes it has an unsecured creditor claim against Crocus.
+Profitability levels were achieved in the 2000 fiscal year and a payment of \$200,000 was made to WED.
+WED advised the Receiver that it believed it had a claim as an unsecured creditor against Crocus for the balance of its contribution plus accrued interest.
 The claim, if valid, would rank in priority to the shareholders of Crocus.
-This claim was not known or recorded as at June 28, 2005, and accordingly, if valid, would result in a decrease to the unit value of Crocus.
-A meeting was held with WED in March 2008 with a view to settling the claim.
-A further meeting is scheduled for April 2008.
+The claim to WED was not recorded as at June 28, 2005.
+Settlement discussions were held between March and May 2008 with a settlement being reached in June 2008.
+The settlement involved a \$500,000 payment to WED as full and final settlement of any outstanding obligation as well as the exchange of mutual releases.
+The settlement has now been completed.